-Cognitive behavioral therapy (CBT), a type of psychotherapy that helps people change unhelpful or unhealthy habits of thinking, feeling and behaving, can help alter your way of thinking and focusing on positive solutions, instead of saying, “Forget it, I’m skipping those dinner plans I made.”
+Cognitive behavioral therapy (CBT), a type of psychotherapy that helps people change unhelpful or unhealthy habits of thinking, feeling and behaving, can help alter your way of thinking, focusing on positive solutions instead of saying, “Forget it, I’m skipping those dinner plans I made.”

 While CBT is useful for many types of depression and mental health disorders, there’s renewed interest in using it as a treatment for seasonal affective disorder.
-In fact, a recent study published in the American Journal of Psychiatry, CBT could be more helpful to SAD patients than light therapy in the long run.
-(10)
+In fact, a study published in the American Journal of Psychiatry found CBT could be more helpful to SAD patients than light therapy in the long run.

 The study tracked 177 people with seasonal affective disorder as they were given either light therapy or cognitive behavioral therapy designed for SAD over six weeks and then checked in with them over the next two winters.

-And, for those folks who had been treated with CBT but still experienced a return of seasonal affective disorder, their symptoms were milder than those who were treated with the light therapy.
+For those folks who were treated with CBT but still experienced a return of seasonal affective disorder, their symptoms were milder than those who were treated with the light therapy.

 The difference, according to Kelly Rohan, a lead author of the study, might be that CBT teaches people skills and coping mechanisms they can employ at any time, while light therapy requires spending a certain amount of time daily to reap the effects, while not feeling in control of emotions.

 It all comes back to food, doesn’t it?
-While people with SAD crave comfort foods — starchy carbs, sweet treats and more — eating that way ensure you’ll look and feel worse.
+While people with SAD crave comfort foods — starchy carbs, sweet treats and more — eating that way ensures you’ll look and feel worse.